feroult/yawp/README.md

  * GET /users/id?t=simple -> Returns the user with id applying the transformer simple()
  * GET /users?t=withYear -> Returns the list of all users applying the transformer withYear()

-### Hooks
-Hooks are codes that are executed before or after a particular action in the system.
-They can be used to set pre-calculated information in the models to be saved in the database, or to deny access to some users on certain actions, for example.
-Take a look at this Hook:

-    public class UserHook extends Hook<User> {

-        @Override
-	public void beforeQuery(DatastoreQuery<User> q) {
-            q.where("company", "=", Session.getLoggedUser().getCompany());
-        }

-        @Override
-        public void beforeSave(User user) {
-            if (user.getAge() < 18) {
-                throw new HttpException(422, "You must be 18 or more to sign up.");
-            }
-        }
-    }

-This example uses two hook methods.
-For now, there are only 3 of them:

- * beforeQuery : called before any query made via a URL.
-It can be used to add security or default validations;
- * beforeSave : called before an object is saved.
-It can be used to pre-calculate or cache some values in the entity, as well as make validations before saving;
- * afterSave : called after an object is saved.
-It can be used to trigger actions or log events.

-### Querying API
-The beforeQuery method recieves a DatastoreQuery<T>.
-This class is part of the core Query API that YAWP! provides, and it allows for very easy access to the GAE database.
-It can be used within any Repository Feature (i.e., Action, Transformer or Hook).
-In fact, any of those has a private variable r that represents the Repository.
-With it, you can the query method to get access to que Query API.
-See some cool examples:

- * r.query(User.class).where("name", "=", "Mark").and("age", ">=", 21).list();
- * r.query(User.class).where(or(and(c("company", "=", "github.com"), c("age", ">=", 21)), and(c("company", "=", "YAWP!"), c("age", ">=", 18)))).ids();
-   The methods c, and and or must be imported static or fully qualified on call for this to work.
- * r.query(User.class).where("name", "=", "John").and("company", "=", "github.com").only();

 ## Frontend
 A frontend api for Javascript is coming soon.
 Keep tunned for updates!